credentials/credentials.github.io/index.md

 cryptographic details of issuing and verifying attributes on behalf of the service or identity provider.
 It sits between IRMA tokens on the one hand, and authorized service or identity providers on the other hand.
 It exposes a RESTful JSON API driven by JWTs for authentication.
-The protocol that the IRMA API server and the IRMA Android app speak is documented [here](/protocols/irma-protocol/).
+The protocol that the IRMA API server and the IRMA Android and iOS apps speak is documented [here](/protocols/irma-protocol/).
 If you wish to run your own API server you can find the code and instructions [here](https://github.com/credentials/irma_api_server).